AdobeDocs/experience-manager-65.en/help/sites-administering/campaignonpremise.md

 1. Tap or click **Save**.

-You have configured the Externalizer and Adobe Campaign can not access your content.
+You have configured the Externalizer and Adobe Campaign can now access your content.

 >[!NOTE]
 >
 >The publish instance must be reachable from the Adobe Campaign server.
 If it points to `localhost:4503` or another server that Adobe Campaign cannot reach, images from AEM will not appear in the Adobe Campaign console.

-## Configuring the campaign-remote User in AEM {#configure-user}
+## Configure the campaign-remote User in AEM {#configure-user}

 In order for Campaign to communicate with AEM, you need to set a password for the `campaign-remote` user in AEM.